minnesota-connections-academy/biology-announcements/_posts/2020-11-17-cell-transport.md

 But more complex living things, like a human, are made up of many cells.
 Trillions upon trillions of cells.
 All those cells are living things - just like the amoeba is a living thing.
 So you can sort of think of your body as trillions of little living things all cooperating together to make up you.
 Fun!

 Whether you are an amoeba or a human, your cells need stuff.
-There are two main questions I want you to focus on for this lesson.
+And that's the point of this lesson.
+Living things need stuff.
+So with that in mind, there are two main questions I want you to focus on for this lesson.

 > What types of things does a cell need to transport into and out of itself?
 More specifically, what *molecules* does a cell need to transport in and out?
 >